altairwei/Stoneshard-AutoPathfinder/README.md

 ## Features

 - **Destination Marking**: Use the "Flag" icon on the map (customizable in settings) to mark areas you wish to visit.
+If multiple markers exist on the map, go to the nearest location (can be turned off in settings).
 - **Quest Activation**: Activate a quest that requires you to go to a specific location, automatically setting your destination.
+If a map marker exists, priority is given to travelling to the marked location.
 - **Auto-Walk**: Press F3 to enable auto-walking towards your designated destination.
 - **Dynamic Stop**: The player will automatically stop when encountering enemies or spotting prey, ensuring safety.